The Confession Room: Plot

-Production History
+Production history

 The Confession Room was released as a concept album in May 2013 on the SimG Records label, starring Anna-Jane Casey, Dean Chisnall, Alex Gaumond, Ross Hunter, Matthew Rowland, Devon-Elise Johnson, and Joshua Lovell, among others.
 The album also featured a twelve-piece orchestra and an ensemble of thirty singers.
 The album was musically directed by the show's musical supervisor Tim Evans, directed by Paul Foster, and orchestrated by Florian Cooper.

-In July 2014, the show played a sell-out concert at the St. James Theatre, London starring Jon Robyns, Rebecca Trehearn, Stuart Matthew Price and many of the concept album's original cast.
+In July 2014, the show played at the St. James Theatre, London starring Jon Robyns, Rebecca Trehearn, Stuart Matthew Price and many of the concept album's original cast.
 The concert also included the same creative team as the album, with Tim Evans as musical director, Paul Foster as director, and Florian Cooper as orchestrator.
 The concert was produced by Robin Rayner.

-The show has also played the Landor Theatre as part of the "From Page to Stage" 2013 season whilst the song "Excalibur93" was awarded third place at the "Stiles & Drewe Best New Song Award 2013".
+The show has also played the Landor Theatre as part of Knockhardy Productions' "From Page to Stage" 2013 season whilst the song "Excalibur93" was a finalist at the "Stiles & Drewe Best New Song Award 2013".